-This\\\\\\, 20\\\\\
+This day of , 20

 Name of Student

+Name of Student

-Signature of Parent or Guardian
+Signature e of Parent or Guardian

-Signature of Student (Required for Middle and High School students only)
+Signature e of Student

+• for Middle and High School students only)

 Name of School

+1 tuille OI 0011001

 FOREWORD

 Much work and thought has gone into the preparation of the Code of Student Conduct and Discipline.
 It is consistent with State Board policy, state legislation, and the most recent court decisions.
 It should prove to be beneficial to everyone involved: students, parents, and school employees.
 This code is reviewed annually and revised, as necessary, by a committee composed of educators, board members, students and parents.